 You also need to pay attention to the trainers of the horses you are backing.
 Trainers will have moments where their horses are running well, and others when they are struggling.
 This will affect the horse you back, and if a trainer has recently been out of form, that could explain why the horse has run poorly.
 This can be from a virus in the yard or even a change of routine.

-When that trainer returns to form, their horses will often win at big prices.
+When that horse trainers in form returns, their horses will often win at big prices.
 This is because they have been struggling in recent weeks, showing nothing and look out of form.
-However, now the horse has no problems to contend with in the stable, they can give their true running, and that could mean winning at a big price for punters who spotted them.
+However, now the horse has no problems to contend with in the stable, they can give their true running, and that could mean winning at a big price for punters who pick a horse like this.

 Change of Trainers